backand/docs/source/includes/_common_use_cases.md

 ]
 ```

 Bulk requests are implemented as arrays of request object hashes.In this hash, we specify the HTTP verb to be used - POST, in this case, which will create a new record.
-We set the "url" parameter to the calculated URL from above, and then provide the new record's data as a JSON hash in the "data" parameter.
+We set the `url` parameter to the calculated URL from above, and then provide the new record's data as a JSON hash in the `data` parameter.
 Simply provide the list of key and value pairs that represent your object's data, and you're set.

 Once you have a single request hash, you can add others by simply appending them to the request.